yt-project/yt/doc/source/visualizing/plots.rst

 :class:`~yt.data_objects.data_containers.AMRCuttingPlaneBase` to slice
 through simulation domains at an arbitrary oblique angle.
-A :class:`~yt.visualization.plot_window.OffAxisSlicePlot` can be instantiated by specifying a parameter file, the normal to the cutting plane, and the name of the fields to plot.
+A :class:`~yt.visualization.plot_window.OffAxisSlicePlot` can be instantiated by specifying a dataset, the normal to the cutting plane, and the name of the fields to plot.
 For example:

 .. python-script::

    from yt.mods import *
-   pf = load("IsolatedGalaxy/galaxy0030/galaxy0030")
+   ds = load("IsolatedGalaxy/galaxy0030/galaxy0030")
    L = [1,1,0] # vector normal to cutting plane
    north_vector = [-1,1,0]
-   cut = OffAxisSlicePlot(pf, L, 'density', width=(25, 'kpc'),
+   cut = OffAxisSlicePlot(ds, L, 'density', width=(25, 'kpc'),
                           north_vector=north_vector)
    cut.save()